International Peace Studies (M.Phil.(Peace Studies) / P.Grad.Dip.)

 Teaching takes place in Dublin over two terms.
 A one term, non-degree course is available and is ideal for those on sabbatical, or for those who prefer a shorter period of study.
 There is also the option of attending single modules.

 Modules from the M.Phil. in Intercultural Theology and Interreligious Studies and the M.Phil. in Conflict Resolution and Reconciliation are open to students on the M.Phil. in International Peace Studies.
 Students seeking to be assessed for their work on a module in either of the two other courses must first secure the permission of the relevant course coordinators.
+Students may take up to two modules from other courses.

 Dissertation: A research dissertation (15,000 – 20,000 words) to be supervised by an appropriate member of staff and to be submitted by 20 August.